How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 Compost should feel like a damp sponge, not a dripping mess.

+That image is simple, but it helps a lot.
 If it feels too wet, add more browns.
 If it feels too dry, add a little water or more fresh greens.
-The goal is to keep the pile comfortably moist so the materials can break down properly.
+The goal is to keep the materials moist enough so they can break down properly.

 This is one of those parts that seems technical at first, but once you see it in action, it becomes easy to judge by feel.
 From my experience, this is one of the quickest things beginners learn after a week or two of paying attention.